 The brain is creating a sound.
 Fantasy.

-Eyes move down and to the right
+Eyes move down and to your right

 NLP term: Auditory Digital